NMU’s NCATE Accreditation

-The School of Education, Leadership & Public Service at Northern Michigan University is accredited by the National Council for Accreditation of Teacher Education (NCATE).
-NCATE was founded in 1954 and NMU’s School of Education, Leadership & Public Service has been accredited since 1989.
+The School of Education, Leadership and Public Service at Northern Michigan University is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+NCATE was founded in 1954 and NMU’s School of Education, Leadership and Public Service has been accredited since 1989.

 The NMU faculty members involved in developing renewal accreditation documentation are: Dr. Joseph Lubig, Dr. KC Holder, Dr. Suzanne Standerford and Dr. Rodney Clarken.